ostdotcom/website-docupony/slate-ost-api-references/source/index.html.md

 * signature : the signature as the sha256 digest of the secret key and the correctly formatted query string as described below.

 ### 1. Creating the string to sign.
-The string to sign is formed by concatenating the following elements:

-* Webhook URL given for notification
-* request_timestamp
-* Event parameters

 > Example of String to Sign